yellowdog/python-examples/README.md

     tag = "testing-{{username}}"
 ```

-The indentation is optional in TOML files and is for readability only.
+Indentation is optional in TOML files and is for readability only.

 ## Specifying Common Properties using the Command Line or Environment Variables